-In FlexMeasures, forecasting jobs are created by the server when new power, weather or price data arrives through the API (see Posting data).
+In FlexMeasures, the usual way of creating forecasting jobs would be right in the moment when new power, weather or price data arrives through the API (see Posting data).
 So technically, you don't have to do anything to keep fresh forecasts.